 The fair value of PTP's financial instruments is the amount at which assets and liabilities could be settled in an orderly transaction among market participants.
 The Company uses the market approach and income approach to value assets and liabilities, as appropriate.
-The Company's interest rate swaps were measured at fair value on a recurring basis during 2011 and 2010.
+The Company's interest rate swap was measured at fair value on a recurring basis during 2012 and 2011.